Automotive Engineering MScStudy level: Postgraduate

 The aim of this module is to cover the underlying principles governing the flow behaviour associated with ground vehicle aerodynamics.
 You will be taught how to apply experimental and numerical techniques to generate the necessary data to analyse the aerodynamic performance of vehicles and critically evaluate their findings.
 Wind tunnel testing will be performed alongside Computational Fluid Dynamics (CFD) simulations, as part of the aerodynamic development of scale models, to analyse the flow pattern around the body and optimize the design based on the findings.

 The aim of this module is to give you an overview of different power-train layouts and vehicle propulsion systems.
 Electricity will be discussed in relation to efficiency and adaptability of the electric grid and the efficiency of the energy conversion process.
 Electric vehicles, hybrid vehicles, battery technology and the technicalities of these propulsion systems in relation to infrastructure and vehicle design will be covered.
 You should also extend your knowledge of engineering and maths into the areas of engine performance and its relation to engine transmission.
 The dynamic force and vibration of engine and transmission parts will also be studied.

 Individual project - 60 credits

-This Individual Project provides an opportunity for you to apply theories and techniques from your taught modules.
-It may focus on one area of study or involve a combination of subjects.
-In addition to the work involved for the individual project, you will be taught and assessed in the required research methods and study skills to complete the project.
-You will also develop a personal development portfolio and submit this together with the project.
+The Individual Project provides an opportunity for you to apply theories and techniques from your taught modules.
+It may focus on one particular area of study or involve a combination of subjects.
+In addition to the individual project, you will be taught and assessed in the required research methods and study skills to complete the project.
+You should develop a personal development portfolio during the course and submit this together with the project.

 With work placement pathway